Agentic code migration: turning lingering legacy to state-of-the-art software

 Contact us

-Legacy systems linger not because they are irreplaceable, but because migration is a high-effort, low-appeal task.
+Legacy systems stick around not because they are irreplaceable, but because migrating them is a high-effort, low-appeal task.
 However, the consequences are more than an inconvenience.
 Developers are forced to work with and learn outdated syntax, costly licenses are retained longer than necessary, and companies miss out on the efficiency gains and features of state-of-the-art tools and platforms.

 One of the latest breakthroughs in generative AI is the rise of coding agents.
-Driven by a combination of better reasoning models, larger context windows and enablement of agentic coding workflows, these agents are now finally powerful enough to support full-scale migrations and are easily integrated into your coding IDE.
+Driven by a combination of better reasoning models, larger context windows and enablement of agentic coding workflows, these agents are now finally powerful enough to support full-scale migrations and are easily integrated into your coding Integrated Development Environment (IDE), such as VS Code.

-These agents consist of Large Language Models adapted and trained specifically on code generation and coding tasks, with specialized system prompts.
-These specialized agents can analyze, understand, and rewrite code.
+These agents consist of Large Language Models adapted and trained specifically on code generation and coding tasks, with specialised system prompts.
+These specialised agents can analyse, understand, and rewrite code.

 ArticleAgenticCodeMigrationPicture.png